Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 The Consistency Crisis

-This inconsistency created real problems:
+This inconsistency created four real problems:

-Onboarding friction: New developers had to learn the specific conventions of each project
+Onboarding friction: new developers had to learn the specific conventions of each project

 The Traceability Gap